 Your child has been diagnosed with Sever disease.
-Sever disease is an irritation of the area where the Achilles tendon attaches to the heel (calcaneus).
+This is an irritation of the area where the Achilles tendon attaches to the heel (calcaneus).
 Constant pulling on the Achilles tendon causes the area to become inflamed.
-This condition is painful, but with proper care it can be treated.
+This condition is painful.
+But with correct care it can be treated.

 Activities that require a lot of running and jumping cause the Achilles tendon to pull on the heel.
 This can lead to soreness and pain.
 Sports, such as basketball and soccer, put players at risk of Sever disease.